White House COVID Testing Is Riddled With Holes, Insiders Say

 Olivia Troye, a former senior adviser for the White House coronavirus task force, said in an interview Friday morning that “the majority of people who work in” the Eisenhower Executive Office Building, which houses most offices for White House staffers, “weren’t getting tested daily” when they “went into the West Wing for meetings.”

 As of Friday morning, it remained unclear just how Trump and the first lady contracted COVID-19.
-Their diagnosis came on the heels of news that the president’s close aide, Hope Hicks, had tested positive and self-isolated on the ride on Air Force One on Wednesday.
+Their diagnosis came on the heels of news that the president’s top aide Hope Hicks had tested positive and self-isolated on the ride on Air Force One on Wednesday night.
 But there was no evidence or confirmation that Hicks had passed the disease to her boss, or vice versa.

-Two individuals familiar with the matter said that after National Security Advisor Robert O’Brien tested positive for the virus July 27, the White House implemented a new testing policy which said that all officials and staffers in the Eisenhower Executive Office Building agree to random coronavirus testing.
-It marked the first time the White House made it mandatory for employees to get tested despite several individuals testing positive beforehand.
+Two individuals familiar with the matter said that after National Security Adviser Robert O’Brien tested positive for the virus July 27, the White House implemented a new testing policy that said all officials and staffers in the Eisenhower Executive Office Building agree to random coronavirus testing.
+It marked the first time the White House made it mandatory for employees to get tested, despite several individuals testing positive before that date.
 But, as outlined in a memo The Daily Beast previously obtained, there were still holes in the plan: Not every official was tested every day.

 “They basically picked names out of a hat,” one official said.